Zoom burst photography effects are one of the most fun and frankly unpredictable photography techniques you may have never tried.

-Give it a go – This zoom effect is way of breaking the boredom of shooting the same types of shots over and over.
+Give it a go – zoom bursts are way of breaking the boredom of shooting the same types of shots over and over.

 Because each image relies on your manual movement of the lens, you’ll get a unique effect each time.
 Singular subjects look the best in the centre of zoom burst and instantly draw attention in.